A Marriage Coach Can Save Your Relationship

-You've likely heard of marriage counseling.
-In addition to couples counseling, there is also the option of marriage coaching.
-Let's go over the difference between these two things.
-While marriage counseling focuses on what happened in the past and can result in digging up baggage, coaching is about what's happening in the present moment.
-A marriage coach wants the couple to move forward instead of reliving painful moments.
-Marriage coaching is solution-oriented.
+Marriage coaching is solution oriented.
 The couple may not know how to solve their problems, and that's what the marriage coach is there to help with, which is an invaluable skill.
 Each marriage is unique and has different strengths and weaknesses.
 Coaches recognize that partners will need something unique from their partner.
 An excellent marriage coach helps the couple figure out what the best way to communicate with one another is, and how to stay present at the moment.

-Marriage coaches can look at the relationship with a new set of eyes.
+Marriage coaches can look at the relationship with a fresh perspective.
 They can show the couple how they view the marriage from the outside.
-They're an outside party who cares about the couple.
-There may be things that the couples are missing because they're too wrapped up in their problems to see what could help.
-Having someone who can see the marriage from the outside is an asset.
-They're able to see both sides of the relationship and offer couples coping skills to manage their communication and intimacy issues.
+As an outside party who cares about the couple, they can identify dynamics or patterns that the couples are missing because they're too immersed in their problems to see what could help.
+Having someone who can observe the marriage from the outside can be an asset.
+They're able to see both perspectives of the relationship and offer couples coping skills to manage their communication and intimacy issues.

 Getting Emotional Tools

 Marriage coaches are teachers.
 They teach the couple emotional tools to handle their problems and communicate better.
-Regardless of the situation, the coach is looking at how best to handle an emotionally challenging scenario.
-If you and your partner are seeing a marriage coach, the chances are you don't have the tools to connect with your partner.
-That's okay because your coach is there to teach you how to handle conflict, become closer, and strengthen your bond.
-If you have an empty emotional toolbox, it's no wonder your marriage is suffering.
-But, there's hope.
-Your coach has some tools to give you and will teach you how to use them.
+Regardless of the situation, the coach is looking at how best to respond to an emotionally challenging scenario.
+If you and your partner are seeing a marriage coach, the chances are that you don't have the tools to connect with your partner…yet.
+That's okay, because your coach is there to teach you how to handle conflict, become closer, and strengthen your bond.

 These are all valid reasons as to why marriage coaching can make a difference and help you and your partner.
 There are more reasons you could seek a marriage coach, and you and your partner can discuss the benefits of coaching versus counseling.
 The most important thing is to commit to resolving these problems in your marriage.
 If you want to address these issues, this is something that marriage coaching can help you achieve.